 OpenAI email archives from Musk v Altman - Game of Thrones

-Reference: OpenAI email archives from Musk v Altman
+Reference: OpenAI email archives from Musk v Altman by LessWrong

 These emails are part of the ongoing legal disputes between Elon Musk and Sam Altman surrounding recent OpenAI developments.
 Thanks to this, the public has gained access to email exchanges between some of the most powerful figures in the tech world today, including Elon Musk, Sam Altman, Greg Brockman, Ilya Sutskever, and Andrew Karpathy.